How To Start An Allotment

 Plants That Spread Through Their Roots

-Couch Grass (shown below) is particularly common, as is bind weed (that looks like ivy and climbs all over plants smothering them with its flowers and leaves).
+Couch grass is particularly common, as is bindweed (that looks like ivy and climbs all over plants smothering them with its flowers and leaves).

-The best solution is to dig them out methodically from the soil, carefully lifting them from beneath to unearth their root systems.
+The best solution is to methodically dig them out from the soil, carefully lifting them up from beneath to unearth their root systems.
 Any root left behind will regrow into a new plant.

 Plants With Tap Roots

-Dandelion is perhaps the most well know (shown below) but you will discover many others on your allotment plot.
+Dandelion is perhaps the most well known plant with a tap root (shown below) but you will discover many others on your allotment plot.
 Damp ground will help you to dig deep to remove the roots entirely.

 Discover the allotment planner.
 A collection of resources to help anyone growing fruit and vegetables, at home or on an allotment.